Accagain2014/DL4NLP/Datasets.md

     - extractive QA
         - SQuAD 1.0 (extract answer from a context given a question)
         - SQuAD 2.0 (predict whether have answer and extract answer from a context given a question)
+        - CNN/DailyMail News (to teach the machine to do cloze-style reading comprehensions)
     - generate QA
         - Conversational QA
             - pass